-- NCDC can request the revocation of any certificates issued by any CA participating in the Saudi National PKI; - The PKI Committee can request the revocation of any certificates issued under its authority; - An RA can request the revocation of any of their Subscribers Certificate; - The RA for their own certificate, if any suspected misuse has been attributed to their given Certificates; - Subscribers, if any suspected misuse has been attributed to their given Certificates, can request a revocation; and - A legal, judicial or regulatory agency in Saudi Arabia, can request certificate revocation, within applicable laws and in coordination with NCDC.
+- NCDC can request the revocation of any certificates issued by any CA participating in the Saudi National PKI: - The PKI Committee can request the revocation of any certificates issued under its authority; - An RA can request the revocation of any of their Subscribers Certificate; - The RA for their own certificate, if any suspected misuse has been attributed to their given Certificates; - An entity that has contracted Sirar for issuing certificates to a specific users' community (Ex.
+Entity's customers, employees or another community as justified by the entity's business), - Subscribers, if any suspected misuse has been attributed to their given Certificates, can request a revocation; and - A legal, judicial or regulatory agency in Saudi Arabia, can request certificate revocation, within applicable laws and in coordination with NCDC.